KatVHarris/HoloLensBot/README.md

 ## Author
 Katherine "Kat" Harris - Technical Evangelist at Microsoft. @KATVHARRIS - Twitter

+## Project Setup
+If you would like to use the revised DictationController (aka Communicator) and LUISManager_Hololens code, they can be found as Prefabs in the Holograms folder.

 ## Technical Notes
+A blog post about getting HoloLens Speech and Dictation working with LUIS can be found here: http://bit.ly/HoloLUIS

 A blog post about the project can be found here: http://katvharris.azurewebsites.net/blog/unity-luis-json/ Currently integrated with LUIS.ai API for ALIEbot.
 The user can currently type request to get back infromation about a character.
 Next step is to use Voice Commands to Trigger LUIS calls.